MSU-Libraries/sandhill/docs/data-processors.md

     ...
 ```

-The `data` here is a dict containing all loaded data from a route up until this point.
+The `data` here is a _dict_ containing all loaded data from a route up until this point.
 If previous data processors loaded anything, it will be present in `data`.
+Sandhill
+always includes the standard `view_args` key which contains any route variables.
 Also, all
 keys arguments set for this data processor call will also be in `data`.

 For our `shout()` processor, let's say we want to expect a key `words`, which will